asokero/rocking-giraffe/README.md

 ## Known issues

 - Getting the weight balance optimal can be challenging.
-In my final version the weight is too much back.
+In my final version the weight is too much at back so pay extra attention to this when putting it together.

 ## Used material and construction